insure logo

 Be sure that you have receipts for the higher-value items.
 If they’re collectibles, art or expensive jewelry, the value may be more difficult to define.
 Your insurance carrier may require you to have the goods professionally appraised.
 Be sure to save a copy of the appraisal certification in case of a claim.

-Share the contents list for insurance claim
+Share the list with your insurance agent

 If you’re working with a trusted insurance agent, you may want to share a copy of the home insurance list, receipts and photographs with your agent to keep on file.